 How do I know if Counseling for Depression is right for me?

-It can be difficult to determine if counseling for depression is the right choice for you, but it’s important to seek help if you are experiencing symptoms of depression that are affecting your daily life and well-being.
+It can be difficult to determine if counseling or therapy for depression is the right choice for you, but it’s important to seek help if you are experiencing symptoms of depression that are affecting your daily life and well-being.
 Here are a few things to consider when thinking about seeking counseling for depression:

 - Are you experiencing persistent feelings of sadness, hopelessness, or emptiness?